Coderived and contraderived categories of locally presentable abelian DG-categories: Introduction

 \subsection{Locally coherent abelian categories}

 Let $\sA$ be a locally finitely presentable abelian category.
 A finitely presentable object $F\in\sA$ is said to be \emph{coherent} if any finitely generated subobject of $F$ (as defined in Section~\ref{loc-fin-pres-abelian-subsecn}) is finitely presentable.
 The category $\sA$ is said to be \emph{locally coherent}~\cite[Section~2]{Roo} if it has a generating set consisting of coherent objects.
+Equivalently, $\sA$ is locally coherent if and only if the kernel of any (epi)morphism of finitely presentable objects in $\sA$ is finitely presentable.

 In a locally coherent abelian category $\sA$, an object is coherent if and only if it is finitely presentable, and the full subcategory of all coherent objects $\sA_\fp$ is closed under kernels, cokernels, and extensions in~$\sA$.
 So, $\sA_\fp$ is an abelian category; in the terminology of Section~\ref{exactly-embedded-subsecn}, \,$\sA_\fp$ is an exactly embedded full abelian subcategory of~$\sA$.
 We refer to~\cite[Section~9.5]{Pedg} for a further discussion.